synsin0/SRCN3D/README.md

 # SRCN3D: Sparse R-CNN 3D Surround-View Cameras 3D Object Detection and Tracking for Autonomous Driving

-This repo is the official implementations of SRCN3D (https://arxiv.org/abs/2110.06923) and DETR3D (https://arxiv.org/abs/2110.06922).
+This repo is the official implementations of SRCN3D (https://arxiv.org/abs/2110.06923).
 Our implementation is based on MMdetection3D.

 <!-- <div align="center">
   <img src="figs/overview.png"/>